near/docs/docs/roles/developer/networks.md

 The TestNet explorer is available at https://explorer.testnet.near.org/

-The flag for this in near-shell is 'development'
+The flag for this in near-cli is 'development'

 ### State Management